AA (band)

-Double-A (더블에이; pronounced "Double-A"), stylized as "AA", was a South Korean boy band formed by Wellmade Yedang, formerly known as Well Made STAR M in 2011.
+Double-A (더블에이; pronounced "Double-A"), stylized as "AA", was a South Korean boy band formed by Wellmade Yedang, formerly known as Well Made STAR M, in 2011.
 The group consists of two members: Woosang and Hoik.
 Since 2015, Blue Star was acquired by Wellmade Yedang, the group while managed by Blue Star.

 Career

 Aoora was the first to join the group.
-Looking for a company he could work with and make music he decided on Well Made STAR M. Aoora then brought Woosang to the group, asking him to do the choreography for his music.
-The company then later added Juwon and Hoik, who had aspirations to be singers and moved from Busan to Seoul to do so, and Kimchi, who had quit learning the piano and clarinet to his dream of becoming a singer.
+Looking for a company he could work with and make music, he chose Well Made STAR M. Aoora then brought Woosang to the group, asking him to do the choreography for his music.
+The company then added Juwon and Hoik, who had aspirations to be singers and moved from Busan to Seoul to do so, and Kimchi, who had quit learning the piano and clarinet for his dream of becoming a singer.

-The song "So Crazy" and its music video earned them much critical acclaim, with their debut marked as "sexy and charismatic".
+The song "So Crazy" and its music video earned them critical acclaim, with their debut marked as "sexy and charismatic".
 Despite Aoora being the oldest, Woosang became leader.
-On 4 November 2011 Double A performed their debut stage live on KBS's Music Bank.
-The group also performed "So Crazy" on various music shows in South Korea such as MBC's Music Core, JTBC's Music On Top and SBS's Inkigayo.
+On 4 November 2011, Double A performed their debut stage live on Music Bank.
+The group also performed "So Crazy" on various music shows in South Korea such as Music Core, Music on Top and Inkigayo.

 On 7 March 2013, AA pre-released a song from their upcoming mini album, Rollin Rollin.
 The song was banned and deemed unfit for broadcast by KBS and SBS.
-27 March marked the end of AA's year and six-month hiatus with the release of their first mini album, Come Back.
+AA released their first mini album Come Back on 27 March, marking the end of their year and six-month hiatus.
 The six tracks that were included within the album were all composed, arranged and produced by Aoora.